Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     alt="fpga spotted"
     >}}

-These are relatively small FPGA's with only about 1280 LUT's each and are likely used as I2C bus controllers for accessing the [Digital Diagnostic Monitoring Interface (DDMI)](https://cdn.hackaday.io/files/21599924091616/AN_2030_DDMI_for_SFP_Rev_E2.pdf) on the optical transceivers.
+These are relatively small FPGAs with only about 1280 LUTs each and are likely used as I2C bus controllers for accessing the [Digital Diagnostic Monitoring Interface (DDMI)](https://cdn.hackaday.io/files/21599924091616/AN_2030_DDMI_for_SFP_Rev_E2.pdf) on the optical transceivers.